Madrid in December: Your Guide to a Perfect Winter Trip in the Spanish Capital

 With quaint tree-lined streets and wide avenues framed by elegant architecture, Madrid’s most upscale neighborhood is a joy to explore throughout the year.
 However, in the weeks leading up to Christmas, Salamanca’s luxurious stores and designer boutiques reveal their holiday window displays, flooding the area with festive spirit.

 Like any major European city, Madrid is bathed in festive lights during the holidays.
-And there’s no better way to take it all in than to hop on the Naviluz, the city’s Christmas bus, which will be available from November 25th to January 6th, 2023.
+And there’s no better way to take it all in than to hop on the Navibus, the city’s Christmas bus, which will be available from November 29th, 2024 to January 6th, 2025.

 Browse the Christmas Markets